pyvec/elsa/README.rst

 ====

 Elsa will help you build your `Frozen-Flask <http://pythonhosted.org/Frozen-Flask/>`_ based website and deploy it to GitHub pages.
-It's based on scripts from `PyLadies.cz repo <https://github.com/PyLadiesCZ/pyladies.cz>`_ and is distributed under the terms of MIT license, see LICENSE (does not apply for the image below).
+It's based on scripts from `PyLadies.cz repo <https://github.com/PyLadiesCZ/pyladies.cz>`_ and is distributed under the terms of the MIT license, see LICENSE (does not apply for the image below).
 It requires Python 3.

 .. figure:: http://cartoonbros.com/wp-content/uploads/2015/11/Elsa-21.jpg
    :alt: elsa